Birmingham Airport runway closed after small aircraft makes emergency landing

 Footage and images shared on social media appeared to show a small white plane lying flat on the airport tarmac.

-Several flights listed on the departures page of the airport’s website, including to Paris Charles de Gaulle, Brussels and Belfast International, had been cancelled, while others said delays were expected until around 7pm.
+At least 11 flights listed on the departures page of the airport’s website to destinations across Europe had been cancelled, while others said delays were expected until around 7pm.

 Passengers have been told to check the status of their flight before coming to the airport, with both check-in and security also temporarily shut.

+The 42-year-old said: “It’s taken the shine off a bit.
+It’s not too bad at the minute.
+We’re trying to stay positive.

+“Tui told us to check-in as normal, but we’ve got here and been told we can’t go inside the building.
+We’ve just been told they’re moving people to the NEC.”

-“We are at Birmingham Airport this afternoon after a small aircraft was involved in an emergency landing at around 1.40pm,” the force said in a post on X.
+West Midlands Police said in a post on X: “We are at Birmingham Airport this afternoon after a small aircraft was involved in an emergency landing at around 1.40pm.”

 “Officers are among the emergency crews at the scene and one person has been reported to have minor injuries.